 Stock Based Incentive Compensation - The Company accounts for stock-based incentive compensation expense in accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
 Stock-based incentive compensation expense is based on the grant date fair value.
 The Company estimates the fair value of stock option awards using a Black-Scholes option pricing model and the fair value of restricted stock unit awards using the closing price of the Company's common stock on the grant date.
 For awards with a service-based vesting condition, the Company recognizes expense on a straight-line basis over the service period of the award.
 For awards with performance-based vesting conditions, the Company will recognize expense when it is probable that the performance-based conditions will be met.
-When the Company determines that it is probable that the performance-based conditions will be met.
-When the Company determines that it is from the award date.
+When the Company determines that it is probable that the performance-based conditions will be met, a cumulative catch-up of expense will be recorded as if the award had been vesting on a straight-line basis from the award date.
 The award will continue to be expensed on a straight-line basis through the remainder of the vesting period and will be updated if the Company determines that there has been a change in the probability of achieving the performance-based conditions.
 The Company records the impact of forfeited awards in the period in which the forfeiture occurs.